SickHekker/discordbot-responder/README.md

 you could also use ddns, the bot does also work with dns names instead of ip address

 # bot
-%setinfo respondername infoname dataname postfix
+%setshow respondername infoname dataname postfix

 (postfix is like celsius or % for humidity)